easytarget/PrintPy2040/microPython/README.md

 * For a Duet2 or 3 machine using the default (panelDue) UART interface your `config.g` needs to include that line.
   * This can normally go after the USB port setting (*M575 P0 ....*) line.
   * Later Duet models have additional UART ports that could be used; you will need to adjust ['M575'](https://docs.duet3d.com/User_manual/Reference/Gcodes#m575-set-serial-comms-parameters) as necesscary for them.
-* Do not change the `S0` parameter; PrintPY is not compatible with CRC or Checksumming.
+* Do not omit or change the `S0` parameter; PrintPY is not compatible with CRC or Checksumming.

 # RP2040 MicroPython Firmware:
 Hold the 'boot' button on the XIAO board while connecting it to a USB port on your computer; it will appear as a new disk drive (just like a USB thumb drive).